aichaos/rivescript-js/README.md

 [docs](https://github.com/aichaos/rivescript-js/tree/master/docs) folder.
 The main module is at [rivescript](https://github.com/aichaos/rivescript-js/blob/master/docs/rivescript.md).

+Also check out the [**RiveScript Community Wiki**](https://github.com/aichaos/rivescript/wiki) for common design patterns and tips & tricks for RiveScript.

 ## INSTALLATION

 For nodejs and other similar JavaScript engines, you can install this module